 In the minor Computer Science, you get an introduction on two of the hottest topics in the field: modern software development and data science.
-You will learn to program in Python, to apply algorithms and data structures on a variety of problems in domains such as data science, and to work in teams using modern development and collaboration tools.
+You will deepen your Python programming skills, apply algorithms and data structures on a variety of problems in domains such as data science, and work in teams using modern development and collaboration tools.

 - Develop sufficiently complex software programs, using Python.